codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/populate-a-database-with-existing-data.md

 old_url: /docs/populate-a-database-with-existing-data-copied
 was_hidden: true
 ---
 In an another example we have seen how you can run [integration tests with a database]({{site.baseurl}}/docs/yaml-examples/examples/integration-tests-with-postgres/) such as PostgreSQL.
-Sometimes however the integration tests require the database to already have some test data beforehand.
+Sometimes however, the integration tests require the database to already have some test data beforehand.
 With Codefresh you can use the [setup block]({{site.baseurl}}/docs/codefresh-yaml/service-containers/#preloading-data-to-databases) in service containers to preload data to a db.

 {% include image.html